ShitComunnistSays/wikitest/How-to-update-wallet..md

 `systemctl start worker01.service`

-Now check if your wallet is running in lastest version running:
+#### Now check if your wallet is running in lastest version running.

-`zcore-cli getinfo`

-In Wallet v1.6.0 should be:
-...
-  "version": 1060000,
-...

 ***